Facebook Ads Insights Tool

 Introduction

-Education advertisers in Germany ran on distinctly cheaper clicks than the global market for most of the year, but with far sharper month‑to‑month swings and a decisive Q4 surge that pushed CPCs above global levels by December.
-The year opened soft, found its floor in April, climbed through late summer, dipped in October, and then spiked into the holidays.
+Education advertisers in Germany spent the year buying clicks at consistently lower prices than the global market, but with far sharper month-to-month swings.
+Across 2025, Germany’s median Facebook Ads cost-per-click (CPC) for the Education industry averaged 0.72, well below the 1.13 global benchmark.
+The pattern was choppy: a deep trough in early spring, a strong run-up into late summer, a sharp October pullback, and a November spike before easing into year-end.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Education in Germany compared to the global benchmark.

 The story in the data